Big Toe Pain also known as Hallux rigidus is very common in individuals starting around age 40.

 When to See a Doctor

 The sooner this condition is diagnosed, the easier it is to treat.
-It is important that if you experience any of the symptoms above that you make an appointment at one of our Da Vinci Foot and Ankle locations.
-One of our Doctors will examine your feet and move the toe to determine its range of motion.
-X-rays may be taken to help determine severity and rule out other abnormalities.
+If you experience any of the symptoms above, make an appointment at one of our Da Vinci Foot and Ankle locations.
+Our specialist will examine your feet and can discuss both conservative and surgical options.
+X-rays may be taken to help determine the severity of the joint disease as well as to rule out other abnormalities.

 When Is Surgery Needed?